 In places like Syria, danger is a constant threat.
 Anything and everything can happen all at once, without warning.
 Children and families didn’t choose this life of constant disruption, but we can choose to stand with them and face it together.

 Since 2013, civil war has torn through South Sudan, killing over 400,000 people and turning thousands of children into soldiers, like Yuda above.

 Across Somalia, more than 2.2 million people face severe hunger.
 People are reliant on income from herding goats and camels, but most of those flocks are now dead, leaving little way to pay for food.

-As violence gripped the city of Mosul, Malak, 8, was caught in the crossfire and shot seven times and blinded in her left eye.
-She continues to suffer from the emotional trauma.
+As violence gripped the city of Mosul, Malak, 8, was caught in the crossfire and shot seven times.
+She was blinded in her left eye and continues to suffer from the emotional trauma.

 World Vision has been working in the world’s most dangerous places for over 30 years.
 In countries affected by conflict and where social safety nets are limited or non-existent, World Vision is there for the long haul, helping communities survive, adapt and thrive.
 This includes the provision of food, water, shelter and space for children and families to heal.